7 Genius Storage Solutions That Clear the Clutter in Style

 Ample storage is a luxury awarded to few.
 Whether you live in a small New York studio or a dainty beach cottage, cozy homes rarely brim with excess space.
 Those of us who bear the burden of little to no storage room take clutter very seriously.
 From exploring the Marie Kondo method to scrutinizing small-space trends, no trick or hack is beneath us.
 We will go to great lengths to simulate a wide and empty space—while in fact everything is just cleverly concealed.

-Taking cues from our favorite rooms, we've investigated seven ways to increase your storage opportunities in kitchens and bathrooms, so you can maximize what space you do have—and do it in style.
+How do you keep clutter at bay when your storage space is next to nonexistent?
+Taking cues from our favorite rooms, we've investigated seven ways to increase your storage opportunities in kitchens, bathrooms, and closets so you can maximize what space you do have—and do it in style.
+No need to throw everything out just yet.
 Get your drills ready because we're taking storage to new heights.

 Don't waste valuable cupboard space in small kitchens by storing your pots and pans.
 Use a decorative rack or series of hooks to relocate and display your bulkiest items.
 This will free up closed-door space for other, less attractive kitchen essentials.